f4exb/sdrangel/plugins/channelrx/freqtracker/readme.md

 <h3>2: Instantateous tracker error</h2>

 This is the instantaneous frequency error in Hz.
 It is activated as soon as the FLL or PLL tracker is selected (7.3) regardless of the tracking activation (7.1)

+&#9758; Note that the correction is limited to +/- 1/1000th of the channel sample rate in Hz.
+In the screenshot example the channel sample rate is 25 kS/s and thus the correction is effective only if the tracker error is larger that +/- 25 Hz.

 <h3>3: Channel power</h3>